 Florida VA Loans

 Florida is the most Veteran friendly state.
 Just ask any of the 1.6 million Veterans that call Florida home.
-In 1944 the US Government established its Loan Guaranty Program as part of the GI Bill of Rights and since then, there have been almost 20 million closings across the nation that have benefitted Veterans.
+In 1944 the US Government established its Loan Guaranty Program as part of the GI Bill of Rights and since then, there have been almost 20 million closings across the nation that have benefited Veterans.

 VA Loan Highlights